In Rome, most bars practice an early evening food-and-drink phenomenon called “aperitivo“.

 If you walk into a bar during this time and ask for a drink, you may be asked if you’d like aperitivo with it.
 The implication of this usually only means a little supplement of between €1 and €2 on top of the cost of the drink.

-A typical drink to have with your aperitivo is the famous Aperol spritz, but most bars also serve beer, wine, or other cocktails to go with your food.
-If you don’t drink alcohol, try an amaro: Crodino (a sweet and bitter short drink) or a chinotto (drink made from Sicilian oranges.
-It looks like Coca Cola but is bitter).
+A typical drink to have with your aperitivo is the famous Aperol spritz, but most bars also serve beer, wine, or other cocktails as part of the deal.
+If you don’t drink alcohol, try an amaro – a non-alcoholic bitter: Crodino (a sweet and bitter short drink) or a chinotto (a drink made from Sicilian oranges that loks like Coca Cola).

 What sort of food can I expect with my aperitivo?

-Some bars just provide a few nibbles such as peanuts and potato chips, but others offer a buffet of increasing levels of sumptuousness – and all for the cost of a single drink plus coins.
+Some bars just provide a few nibbles such as peanuts and potato chips, others serve savory pastries brought to your table, but others offer a buffet of increasing levels of sumptuousness – and all for the cost of a single drink plus coins.

 In some places, the buffet is simply enormous, and very often all-you-can-eat.
-In this case it’s sometimes called apericena (aperitif + cena: dinner).
+In this case it’s sometimes called apericena (aperitivo + cena: dinner).
 Incredibly good value, particularly if you have a big appetite.

 Where should I go for the best aperitivo in Rome?

-While there are literally thousands of places to have aperitivo in Rome, the two places in Rome with the best reputation for aperitivo and apericena are both in the same area – Piazza Bologna (the nearest Metro station is Bologna on Linea B) – and each competes with the other for how insanely generous they can be.
+While there are literally thousands of places to have aperitivo in Rome, the place in Rome with the best reputation for aperitivo and apericena is Momart near Piazza Bologna (the nearest Metro station is Bologna on Linea B).

 If you can’t make it out to Piazza Bologna, don’t fear: there are branches of the chain “Aristocampo” all over Rome, whose aperitivo buffet is also very good value, generous, full of variety, and inexpensive.